Home | Bibliography | Site Search | Site Map

 Why are the eternal questions unanswerable?
 Is it because of their relationship to "some very general facts of nature that can explain concept-formation" (PI II, xii, p.
 230), where concept formation = question formation?
 But if it is, are those general facts (1) about the nature of existence -- or only (2) about the species man's way thinking about existence -- i.e. about the language he uses or tries to use?

-We seem in a queer place here, far away from the primitive language games -- i.e. games played according to strict rules where how to go on and what counts as playing the game wrong is clear to all -- that serve as models of question and answer.
+We seem in a queer place here, far away from the primitive language games -- i.e. games played according to strict rules where how to go on and what counts as playing the game right or wrong is clear to all -- that serve as models of question and answer.
 Then rather than just wishing for an insight, shouldn't we be seeking a method, as Descartes did?

 General Method in Philosophy